Futurisource/.github/CONTRIBUTING.md

 ## 🗺️ Contribution Pathways

 Everyone starts somewhere.
-Here's how you grow at Futurisource Labs:
+Here's how you grow at Futurisource:

 ### 🔰 Newcomer
 Your first steps: